penguins banner11

 Please refer to the flowchart below for guidance on who is eligible for each of our programmes.
 Click the image to be taken to the PDF version.

-If you can’t find the information you need, email This email address is being protected from spambots.
-You need JavaScript enabled to view it. and the SCAR Secretariat will be happy to help.
+If you can’t find the information you need, email info-at-scar.org and the SCAR Secretariat will be happy to help.